matteobaccan/owner/README.md

         }
     }

-The mapping between the Java interface and the Properties file can be automatically resolved by Owner API.
+The mapping between the Java interface and the properties file can be automatically resolved by Owner API.
-By default Owne API tries to load the properties for the interface com.foo.bar.ServerConfig from the classpath as com.foo.bar.ServerConfig.properties; then it tries to assoaciate every method to the property keys contained in the file.
+By default OWNER API tries to load the properties for the interface com.foo.bar.ServerConfig from the classpath as com.foo.bar.ServerConfig.properties; then it tries to assoaciate every method of the interface to the property keys contained in the properties file.

-But this default mapping can be tailored to your needs annotating the interface.
+This default mapping can be tailored to your needs using some annotations on the interface.

 Example: